yalesites-org/yalesites-project/CONTRIBUTING.md

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.

+## Please Check for an Existing Similar PR or Issue Before Submitting Your Own
+Before you submit a new issue or pull request, be sure to check for an existing one to reduce duplicate efforts and fragmentation.

 ## We Use Github Flow, So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow)).
 We actively welcome your pull requests: